byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 The list goes on!
 It’s a great idea to have a catch-all bin for everything else like veggie scraps that is just purely 'compost' for the garden and drains.
 Or add these to the Bokashi probiotic soil building bin.

-**Probiotic eco-enzyme can simply be dumped down the toilet in reasonable portions, taking care to ensure no large chunks remain.
-Use in the garden, or can be dumped it in the sewer drain.**
+*Probiotic eco-enzyme can simply be dumped down the toilet in reasonable portions, taking care to ensure no large chunks remain.
+Use in the garden, or can be dumped it in the sewer drain.*

 #### *Other Tips*

 - Cut the ingredients into small pieces to let them break down faster.
 - Make sure all the organic ingredients are covered by the sugar water.
 - Don’t use oily food remnants (fish and meat) as ingredients, this will create a bad smell, put these in the bokashi soil building system.
-- Leave some space at the top of the container to let the mixture ferment and expand.
+- Leave some space at the top of the container for expantion.
-- Put the enzyme container in a space away from direct sunlight.
+- During fermentation keep away from direct sunlight.
 - If small insects are found in the container, close the lid tightly and let those insects decompose.
 (Increasing protein content!)
 - A white layer on the surface of Eco Enzyme is a sign that fermentation is healthy and underway.
+This is a natural and harmless Kahm yeast.
 - Don’t forget to label the ‘Start Date’ on the container!
-- The best Enzyme ferments are 3 months and longer.
+- The best Eco-Enzyme ferments are 3 months and longer.

-Remember: The 3-month period for fermentation starts once the last organic ingredients are added into the container.
+*Remember: The 3-month period for fermentation starts once the last organic ingredients are added into the container.*

-#### *Using enzyme*
+### *Using Eco-Enzyme*

 **Favored usage and dilution ratios with water:**
-*Adding 100ml of liquid store bought detergent to 1000ml of Enzyme makes a great concentrated degreaser/cleaner.* This product can be used safely full strength, undiluted, on the most sensitive skin.
+Eco-Enzymes can be used safely at full strength, undiluted, on the most sensitive skin.

 - Hair and body wash - 1:10
 - Mouthwash - 1:10
+- Warts and fungal infections - undiluted
-- Wound healing wash - 1:10
+- Wound healing, diaper rash wash - 1:10 or undiluted
 - Dish washing - 1:500
-- Fruit and vegetable wash to remove chemicals and pesticides - 15ml : 5l
+- Fruit and vegetable wash (submerge for 5 min) to remove chemicals and pesticides - 1:200
 - Evaporative cooler - air freshener - 1:500
 - Insect replant and fertilizer for the garden - 1:500
 - Laundry detergent, natural fabric softener - 1:500

+*Adding 50ml of liquid store bought detergent/shampoo to 1000ml of Eco-Enzyme make a great concentrated degreaser/cleaner/shampoo.
+Drastically reducing consumption and mitigating harmful effects.
+Perfect for dish washing, laundry and shampoo.*

 ...
 The list goes on.

 #### *Frequently Asked Questions*